Posted: 11/15/18 at 11:52am

 On Tuesday, the first session was called to order and began with spirited worship, led beautifully by BGAV’s Uptick Artists.
 Two BGAV preachers were the featured speakers that morning: Allen Jessee of Highlands Fellowship and Kristin Adkins Whitesides of First Baptist Church of Winchester.

-The morning business session included reports from several committees and also featured the Treasurer’s Report by David Washburn, in which he cited that the BGAV’s 2019 budget includes projected Cooperative Missions gifts of $9.1 million and additional revenue through designated gifts and new initiatives that total an annual budget of $21 million.
+The morning business session included reports from several committees and also featured the Treasurer’s Report by David Washburn, in which he cited that the BGAV’s 2019 budget includes projected Cooperative Missions gifts of $9.1 million and additional revenue through designated gifts and new initiatives that total $21 million in anticipated annual giving.

 Resolutions of Appreciation were passed for Jim Ailor, J. Scott Burhoe, Wayne Hannah, and Fred Anderson.